oseintow/laravel-vue-blog/README.md

 ### End to end test
 This project uses cypress for the end to end test
-To run end to end test run command below
+To run end to end test run command below.

 ```
 npm run e2e:open